cristianrozas/nginx-ldap/readme.md

 ## LDAP configuration

-More information about how to configure NGINX with ldap can be found at the [nginx-auth-ldap module site](https://github.com/kvspb/nginx-auth-ldap).
+Information about how to configure NGINX with ldap can be found at the [nginx-auth-ldap module site](https://github.com/kvspb/nginx-auth-ldap).

+## Docker registry proxy configuration

+A sample configuration to act as a proxy to a Docker registry can be found at the official [Docker registry github page](https://github.com/docker/docker-registry/blob/master/contrib/nginx/nginx_1-3-9.conf).